-Julie Adams, senior partner at Menzies LLP, comments on the impact of the outcome of the EU Referendum.
+Julie Adams, Managing Partner at Menzies LLP, comments on the impact of the outcome of the EU Referendum.

 The UK votes to Brexit Europe